 Third, a question also arises with respect to the Tribunal's concurrent jurisdiction over applications by individual union members which raise issues regarding the union's duty of fair representation, regardless of whether those complaints are concurrently filed at the Ontario Labour Relations Board.
 While in the past such complaints could be and often were dismissed by the Commission on the basis that they should be dealt with before the Ontario Labour Relations Board, it is unclear under the current system whether the Tribunal will consider these claims to be within or without its jurisdiction.
+The fundamental point of tension is that the union has a statutory duty to represent the collective interests of its members; as long as it does not what is undue hardship (ss.
+11(3), 17(3) and 24(3)).
+The new provisions state that "a tribunal or court" shall consider any standards prescribed by regulation.
+As the term "tribunal" is not defined in the Code, it is expected that this would apply to any "tribunal" as defined under the Statutory Powers and Procedures Act which would include arbitrators or other administrative adjudicators.
+As such, these amendments provide the potential for greater harmonization of approaches to the issue of undue hardship across different tribunals with the power to enforce the Code if standards for assessing undue hardship are prescribed by Regulation by the Lieutenant Governor in Council.

-The fundamental point of tension is that the union has a statutory duty to represent the collective interests of its members; as long as it does not act in a manner that is arbitrary, discriminatory or in bad faith, the union's choices must be assessed in view of its protection of collective rather than strictly individual rights and interests.
+&lt;sup>12 See, Fay Faraday, "The Expanding Scope of Labour Arbitration: Mainstreaming Human Rights Values and Remedies", (2006) 12:3 Canadian Journal of Labour and Employment Law act in a manner that is arbitrary, discriminatory or in bad faith, the union's choices must be assessed in view of its protection of collective rather than strictly individual rights and interests.
 These collective duties do not sit easily in a legal framework that is oriented around individual rights.
 To the extent that the Tribunal may retain supervisory jurisdiction to address such claims or to determine whether the Board proceedings adequately deal with the human rights implications of such claims, it will be necessary for unions to make full argument enabling the Tribunal to recognize the collective interests that the union has a duty to serve in representing its members.